RahulRana9520/CommandSpeare/README.md

 ### New Features
 - **🎤 Voice Recognition**: Click the microphone button to speak commands
+  - Improved accuracy with noise reduction
+  - Auto-correction for misheard commands
+  - Visual confirmation of what was recognized
 - **💡 Smart Auto-Suggestions**: Real-time command suggestions as you type
   - Suggests built-in commands
   - Suggests from command history
   - Suggests files/directories for relevant commands
   - Navigate suggestions with arrow keys
   - Apply suggestions with Tab key
+- **🔧 Smart Error Correction**: When commands fail, get helpful suggestions
+  - Typo detection (e.g., "sl" → suggests "ls")
+  - Fuzzy matching with common commands
+  - Levenshtein distance algorithm for similarity
+  - Works for both typed and voice commands

 ## Installation